metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

 - `enable` (Boolean) Enable the console plugin port-to-service name translation
-- `port_names` (Map of String) 'portNames' defines additional port names to use in the console, for example, 'portNames: {'3100': 'loki'}'.
+- `port_names` (Map of String) 'portNames' defines additional port names to use in the console,for example, 'portNames: {'3100': 'loki'}'.

 <a id="nestedatt--spec--console_plugin--quick_filters"></a>